HandCash/handcash-connect-sdk-docs/docs/getting-started.md

 ## Your first payment

-First of all, you need to create an instance of `CloudAccount`.
+To start, you will need to create an instance of `CloudAccount`.
 This object allows you to interact with the SDK.

 A `CloudAccount` requires the following: